awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: Yes

 **allowDowngrade**
-Allow the SSM Agent to be downgraded to an earlier version\.
+Allow SSM Agent to be downgraded to an earlier version\.
 If set to false, the agent can be upgraded to newer versions only \(default\)\.
 If set to true, specify the earlier version\.
 Type: Boolean
 Required: No